sparanoid/almace-scaffolding/_app/_posts/note/2014-02-01-custom-heading-background.md

 ```

 `heading-bg`
-: Background image filename, it a relative URL (non-external URI) is provided, the file will be prefixed with `site.file`.
+: Background image filename, if a relative URL (non-external URL) is provided, the file will be prefixed with `site.file`.

 `heading-bg-local`
-: To avoid relative URL prefixed by `site.file`, you can set this option to `true` to prefix it with `amsf_user_assets`.
+: To avoid relative URL prefixed by `site.file`, you can set this option to `true` to prefix it with `amsf_user_assets`, then you can store your images in `_app/assets/`.

 `heading-bg-color`
 : Background color, recommend setting its value matches your image color tone.